Menu Search

 Ranking A Tribe Called Quest's Albums

-Ranking A Tribe Called Quest’s Albums: A Tribe Called Quest is one of the most influential and most lauded acts in Hip Hop EVER.
-After the Jungle Brothers in 1988 and De La Soul in 1989, A Tribe Called Quest was the next Native Tongues act to blow up and leave their inextinguishable mark on music in general and Hip Hop in particular.
-Being dubbed alternative/jazz rap, ATCQ and the rest of the Native Tongues clique quickly carved out their own niche in Hip Hop, and they would continue to be a breath of fresh air and a bastion of creativity and innovativeness in a Hip Hop world that would get more and more dominated with mindless cliches by gun-toting gangsta poseurs.
+Ranking A Tribe Called Quest’s Albums: A Tribe Called Quest is one of the most influential and celebrated acts in Hip Hop history.
+Following the success of the Jungle Brothers in 1988 and De La Soul in 1989, A Tribe Called Quest emerged as the next breakout act from the Native Tongues collective, leaving an indelible mark on music in general and Hip Hop in particular.
+Known for their alternative jazz-rap style, ATCQ and the Native Tongues quickly carved out a unique niche, consistently providing a breath of fresh air and a bastion of creativity in a genre increasingly dominated by mindless clichés and gun-toting gangsta poseurs.

-From their debut People’s Instinctive Travels And The Paths Of Rhythm in 1990 to their surprising (released after Phife Dawg’s untimely death) sixth and last album We Got It from Here… Thank You 4 Your Service in 2016, ATCQ’s legacy is iconic and they will forever be considered part of Hip Hop’s elite.
-For this list, we have ranked Tribe’s albums.
+From their debut People’s Instinctive Travels and the Paths of Rhythm in 1990 to their surprise sixth and final album We Got It from Here… Thank You 4 Your Service in 2016, released after Phife Dawg’s untimely death, ATCQ’s legacy is iconic.
+They are forever considered part of Hip Hop’s elite.
+In this list, we rank Tribe’s albums.
 Agree?
 Disagree?
-Discuss!
+Let’s discuss!

 Ranking A Tribe Called Quest's Albums